exadel-inc/esl/src/modules/esl-share/README.md

 #### Events

- - `esl:share:ready` - event to dispatch on ready state of ESLShareList
+ - `esl:share:ready` - event to dispatch on ready state of ESLShare

 ### ESLShareAction